alejo2198/DogTricksApplication/README.md

 # Functionality
 ## Dog
 - Full Crud operations for dogs
-- track your dogs name, breed,birthday, age
+- track your dogs' name, breed,birthday, age
-- add tricks they learnt at the form on their profile
+- add tricks they learned at the form on their profile

-- ## Trick
+## Trick
 - Full Crud operations for tricks
-- you can see all the tricks in the tricks catalogue, don't see one you like?
-You can add one by pasting a youtube link in the Trick/New page.
+- you can see all the tricks in the tricks catalog, don't see one you like?
+You can add one by pasting a YouTube link in the Trick/New page.